 Unfortunately, many people don’t qualify for nonprofit rehab because their income levels are too high, but they also can’t afford the high costs of private treatment centers.
 If this is the case, you may still be able to receive low-cost treatment through a government-funded program.

-Rehab programs provided through religious organization, also referred to as faith-based treatment centers, are another option for receiving affordable treatment.
+Rehab programs provided through religious organizations, also referred to as faith-based treatment centers, are another option for receiving affordable treatment.
 If spirituality plays a significant role in your life, it can also be a valuable tool in recovery.
 Finding a treatment program that harnesses the power of spirituality can make rehab even more impactful for you.

 SAMHSA has partnered with more than 800 faith-based community organizations in the U.S. that are focused on providing substance abuse and mental health services.
 The goal of these partnerships is to support recovery and build resilience in individuals as they go through substance abuse treatment, particularly in underserved communities.
 SAMHSA helps organizations like these by providing training and curriculum for effective programs as well as grants available through state funding.